In this article

 Thanks to smartphones and connected vehicles, mileage logs no longer need to be physical.
 There are many mileage tracking apps on the market that you can use to log your business miles.

-When you start driving, all you need to do is specify whether a trip is for personal or business reasons, and the mileage tracker handles the rest—allowing you to enter key information like business purpose after the fact.
+When you start driving, all you need to do is specify whether a trip is for personal or business reasons, and the mileage tracker app handles the rest—allowing you to enter key information like business purpose after the fact.
 Of course, you still need to remember to use the app each time you drive your vehicle, otherwise the trip won’t be logged.

 Automate business mileage tracking with Ramp

-Both paper mileage logs and mileage tracking apps require you (or your employees) to actively remember to log business miles.
+Both paper mileage logs and mileage tracking apps require you to actively remember to log business miles.
 But we’re only human, and sometimes that means we might forget.
 While forgetting to log a trip isn’t the end of the world, it does mean your business could be leaving some money on the table when you write off expenses come tax time.

 It works like this: When your employees use personal vehicles for business travel, all they need to do is enter their starting point and destination.
 Then, Ramp automatically calculates the number of miles driven thanks to a direct integration with Google Maps.